 Those venues will only be able to use the odds provided by the lottery’s gaming provider, Intralot.
 Looking forward, this is likely to change in the future.
 For now, the Montana Lottery is Montana’s only licensed sports betting provider.

 Where Can I Bet on Sports in Montana?

-As we’ve noted, the Montana Lottery is the state’s only legal sports betting operator.
-This means you’re able to place bets at venues that are authorized by the local lottery.
+The Montana Lottery is the state’s only legal sports betting operator.
+This means you’re able to place bets at venues, such as bars and taverns, that are authorized by the local lottery.
 Additionally, you can place bets via sites powered by the Montana Lottery.
 But, those sites or mobile sports betting apps in Montana will only be permitted to use inside of licensed establishments.

-The Lottery has begun the rollout of sports betting kiosks to retailers all across the state.
-Lookout for bars and taverns to start offering sports wagering to their patrons.
+The Lottery has begun the rollout of sports betting kiosks to retailers all across the state, and those kiosks are now live.
+Lookout for a bar or tavern near you to start offering sports wagering to their patrons.
 The rollout will come in waves due to the training process that is necessary to run these machines.

 Montana Sports Betting FAQ